-Scoring is based on classical test theory (raw scores) or modern test theory (item response theory; IRT).
-172-181 Multiple items are preferred because a response to a single item provides only limited information to distinguish among individuals.
-182 In addition, measurement error (the difference between the "true" score and the "observed" score) tends to "average out" when responses to individual items are summed to obtain a total score.
-182-184
+PROs are "latent (not directly observable) variables."
+The only way to estimate a person's level on a particular attribute is by asking questions that are representative of that attribute.
+Most PRO instruments are comprised of multiple items that are aggregated in some way to produce an overall score that best represents the latent attribute.
+Scoring is based on classical test theory (raw scores) or modern test theory (item response theory; IRT).160-169 Multiple items are preferred because a response to a single item provides only limited information to distinguish between individuals.170 In addition, measurement error (the difference between the "true" score and the "observed" score) tends to "average out" when responses to individual items are summed to obtain a total score.170-172

-Classical test theory estimates the level of an attribute as the sum, perhaps weighted, of responses to individual items, i.e., as a linear combination. ^{10,182,185-188} This approach requires all of the items on a particular PRO instrument to be used in every situation for it to be considered valid, i.e., the instrument is "test-dependent" IRT, by contrast, enables "test-free" measurement, i.e. the latent trait can be estimated using different items as long as their locations (difficulty levels) have been calibrated on the same scale as the patients' ability levels. ^{10,182,188-191} IRT allows computer-adaptive testing (CAT) in which the number, order and content of the questions are tailored to the individual patient.
-This approach has two distinct advantages: (1) questionnaires can be shorter, and (2) the scale scores can be estimated more precisely for any given test length.
-This also means that different patients do not need to complete the same set of items in every situation.
-10
+Classical test theory (CTT) estimates the level of an attribute as the sum, perhaps weighted, of responses to individual items, i.e., as a linear combination.^{170,173-177} This approach requires all of the items on a particular PRO instrument to be used in every situation in order for it to be considered valid, i.e., the instrument is "test-dependent"^{174,177-179} Item response theory (ITT) enables "test-free" measurement, i.e. the latent trait can be estimated using different items as long as their locations (difficulty levels) have been calibrated on the same scale as the patients' ability levels.^{170,176-180} ^{170,181,182} IRT allows computer-adaptive testing (CAT), where questions are tailored to the individual patient.
+This has two advantages: 1) questionnaires can be shorter, and 2) the scale scores can be estimated more precisely for any given test length.
+This also means that patients do not need to complete the same set of items in every situation.176

-Using IRT poses nontrivial challenges, however, Understanding the assumptions and the psychometric jargon - e.g., "calibration," "difficulty levels" - is not easy.
+There are some challenges to be overcome in order to use IRT.
+It can be difficult to understand the assumptions and the psychometric jargon, e.g., calibration, difficulty levels.
 The methodology and software are complex.
-IRT is also not appropriate for causal variables and complex latent traits.
-10,188,189,194 Overall, however, IRT offers a very convenient and efficient framework for PRO measurement and it is becoming increasingly well understood and easier to adopt.
+IRT is also not appropriate for causal variables and complex latent traits.^{176-178,183} Overall, though, IRT offers a very convenient and efficient framework for PRO measurement.

-Linking or Cross-talk Between Different Measures of the Same Construct
+Linking/Cross-talk Between Different Measures of the Same Construct